Table of contents

 After finalizing, don't forget to restart your app for the changes to take effect.

-Troubleshooting: When Compression Doesn't Kick In
+Troubleshooting: When HTTP Compression Doesn't work

 If the compression isn't functioning as expected, monitor key performance metrics such as CPU utilization and RAM usage.